RoySegall/Gizra/_posts/2014-04-29-configure-angularjs-travis-ci.md

   }
 ```

-Adding the line `browsers: ['Firefox']` will make the test run with Firefox, which is compatible with travis ci.
-This means you need FF >= 17 installed locally for 'grunt test' to work.
+Adding the line `browsers: ['Firefox']` will make the test run with Firefox, which is compatible with Travis CI.
+This means you need to have FF >= 17 installed locally for 'grunt test' to work.

 - Install [Karma](http://karma-runner.github.io)* and its [dependencies](http://karma-runner.github.io/0.12/intro/installation.html)